 Think back to some of your favorite videos.
 What did you like about them?

-Every single part of the video, from the story to the graphics, just fits perfectly together.
-They complement each other, working in back to back in creating something special.
+Every part of the video, from the story to the graphics, fits perfectly together.
+They complement each other, working back to back in creating something special.

 What is Motion Graphics?

 Motion graphics is animation with text as a major component.
 In other words, it is an animated motion graphic design.

 Ever since motion graphics first entered the scene, there has been a debate about the thin line between motion graphics and full animation.
 The opening credits of Hitchcock’s Psycho 1960 are the best and an early example of motion graphics, where motion, sound, and graphic design collaborate exceptionally well.

 Motion Graphic is used to create ads and title sequences for movies and videos and to share information.
 Motion graphics are an excellent way to communicate with the viewer and add depth to the story.
 Together with music and compelling copy, they can give us an everlasting message.

 Let’s take a look at some examples of motion graphics in action.

 Broadcast channel La Effe wanted to refresh its brand, setting them apart from other SKY channels.
 The new design, by Nardo Creative Studio, is a meld of high-end art magazine-like styles cherry-picked from the history of graphic design, with a strong emphasis on typography.
 We think it's fair to say you don't see something like this on television daily.

 The main title sequence for HBO’s True Detective an excellent example of well-thought-out visuals mixed with restrained typography.
 The bleak landscapes reflect the characters' inner lives and illustrate the story – a toxic swamp of damaged people.
 In an interview in The Art of the Title, Creative Director, Patrick Clair, described how important the story was to the design process, saying that "story is always the most fundamental part of our design process.”